ynab/YBTableViewController/README.md

 ## Usage

 `YBTableViewController` is meant to be a drop-in replacement of `UITableViewController` but gives you the ability to allow reordering section headers.
-See the example app for an example of how to use `YBTableViewController`
+See the example app for an example of how to use `YBTableViewController`.

 ## Requirements